kubevirt/user-guide/docs/latest_release_notes.md

 - Fix loading of tun module during virt-handler initialization
 - Fixes for several test cases
 - Fixes to support running with container_t
-- Support for renaming a vM
+- Support for renaming a VM
 - Support ioEmulator thread pinning
 - Support a couple of alerts for virt-handler
 - Support for filesystem listing using the guest agent